necroware/gameport-adapter/README.md

 get synchronized with the joystick.
 Unplug it from the USB and after 30 seconds plug it in again.

+* *MicroUSB port on the Arduino is not stable enough* This can be a problem indeed, since it is very easy to rip off the USB port from the PCB.
+May be there will be other solution in the future.
+To use an Arduino Pro Micro was just the cheapest way so far and they all have this SMD microUSB ports.

 ## How to help the project?

 The best way is to implement more drivers.
 Since I have only the joysticks